Skip to content

 • Separated secrets from code using .env

-• Created a basic agent with the Azure AI Foundry Agent Service
+• Created a basic agent with the Foundry Agent Service

 Final code sample